6. DOG ENDS

 Beryl recollects other incidents that display a transformation in Wallinsky’s hitherto impeccable character as a consequence of being hunted.

 ‘He was always such a gentleman on the phone.
 But after he was selected for the hunts I noticed he engaged a lot in calls involving a heck of a lot of heavy breathing.
-Admittedly, I perhaps shouldn’t have phoned while he was being chased by the hounds.
-But it was still shocking to me, nevertheless.’
+Admittedly, I perhaps shouldn’t have phoned while he was being chased by the hounds.’

 Even Steve’s romantic nature has begun to be questioned.
 A woman we shall call Tania told us: